At 72, Toni Basil is still so fine, with 20-something dance moves

 - A video of Toni Basil's hip-hop moves goes viral

-- The "Mickey" singer has had a big career as a choreographer
+- "Mickey" singer has had a big career as a choreographer

-(CNN)First of all, can wrap our heads around the fact that Toni Basil is 72 years old?
+(CNN)First of all, can we wrap our heads around the fact that Toni Basil is 72 years old?

 The Internet can't seem to get enough of the "Mickey" singer grooving.